Bridgerton: Season 1

-For the first season, the review aggregator website Rotten Tomatoes reported an approval rating of 87% based on 100 reviews, with an average rating of 7.7/10.
+The first season received positive reviews.
+On the review aggregator website Rotten Tomatoes 87% 100 reviews are positive, with an average rating of 7.7/10.
 The website's critics consensus reads, "Sumptuous design, soapy drama, and a sterling cast make Bridgerton a delightful treat."
-Metacritic gave the series a weighted average score of 75 out of 100 based on 34 reviews, indicating "generally favorable reviews".
+Metacritic gave the series a weighted average score of 75 out of 100 based on 34 reviews, indicating "generally favorable" reviews.

 Kristen Baldwin of Entertainment Weekly gave the series a B+ and wrote, "Bridgerton, it seems, is a wonderful diversion for those who love Pride & Prejudice but wish it had more stairway sex."
-Richard Roeper of Chicago Sun-Times gave the series four out of four stars and called it "A show that will give you that unmistakable binge twinge and have you activating that "Next Episode" time and again, until there are no more "Next Episodes"."
-British GQ described Bridgerton as a cross between Downton Abbey and Gossip Girl, but noted that it "may just end up being another disappointment" and "it could have been brilliant."
+Richard Roeper of Chicago Sun-Times gave the series four out of four stars and called it "A show that will give you that unmistakable binge twinge and have you activating that 'Next Episode" time and again, until there are no more 'Next Episodes'."
+British GQ described Bridgerton as a cross between Downton Abbey and Gossip Girl, but noted that it "may just end up being another disappointment" and "it could have been brilliant".
 Salamishah Tillet of The New York Times said "Bridgerton provides a blueprint for British period shows in which Black characters can thrive within the melodramatic story lines, extravagant costumes and bucolic beauty [...] without having to be servants or enslaved."
 Erum Salam of Cosmopolitan wrote "I kept wanting more.
 I wanted more explanations of how race factored into this society..."
-Carolyn Hinds from The Observer stated "Bridgerton has been praised as a racially diverse show set in the Regency Era."
+Carolyn Hinds from Observer stated "Bridgerton has been praised as a racially diverse show set in the Regency era, because having Black people in a big budget production period show—or film—about England before the 1900s feels like a foreign concept for white directors and writers, even though Black, South Asian, Asian and other people of color had been living there for hundreds of years as a result of mercantilism, and the monarchy’s colonization of over half the world."
 Vanity Fairs Caroline Framke describes the sex in the series "isn't altogether shocking material for Shondaland to mine for its first drama series absent broadcast restraints."

-The first season's 6th episode drew criticism with regard to the non-consensual nature of Simon and Daphne's lovemaking, which amounted to marital rape.
+The first season's 6th episode drew criticism with regard to the non-consensual nature of a sex scene between Simon and Daphne, which amounted to marital rape.
 The episode depicts Daphne, while having sex with Simon, changing her position to be on top, preventing Simon from pulling out of her when he climaxes despite his objections, to prove he could impregnate her but chooses not to.
 Described as one of the toxic plot points of their relationship, it further drew scrutiny due to the fact that the deceit was never addressed as sexual assault in the series.
 Critics pointed out that it failed to acknowledge the difficulties of male victims of rape and the further fetishization of black men in media.